Check out 'The Soloff & Zervanos Show' Podcast on WWDB Talk 860 - Click Here!

 When it comes to over-serving alcohol, Pennsylvania takes a fairly strict stance.
 According to the Pennsylvania Liquor Code, the Commonwealth has the ability to hold suppliers of alcohol liable for any injuries caused by an impaired individual if the supplier sold or served alcohol to the individual while they were “visibly intoxicated.”

-Individuals who sell or serve alcohol in Pennsylvania should always look for the following signs that could indicate that a person is already intoxicated and should not be served anymore.
+Individuals who sell or serve alcohol should always look for the following signs that could indicate that a person is already intoxicated and should not be served anymore.
 This includes the following:

 • Bloodshot or red eyes